Electroweak ALP Searches at a Muon Collider: Introduction

 \section{Introduction}

 An axion-like particle (ALP) refers to a general periodic pseudo-scalar, $a \cong a + 2\pi f_a$ with $f_a$ the decay constant.
-ALPs appear ubiquitously in extensions of the Standard Model (SM), usually as pseudo Nambu-Goldstone bosons arising from spontaneous breaking of a global Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977ur, Peccei:1977hh}.
-ALPs enjoy a wide range of phenomenological applications\footnote{The earliest examples include the QCD axion, which could solve the strong CP problem and is also a cold dark matter candidate~\cite{Peccei:1977ur, Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj, Kim:1979if, Shifman:1979if, Zhitnitsky:1980tq, Dine:1981rt, Preskill:1982cy, Dine:1982ah, Abbott:1982af}.} and serve as one of the most motivated new physics scenarios.
+ALPs appear ubiquitously in extensions of the Standard Model (SM), usually as pseudo Nambu-Goldstone bosons arising from spontaneous breaking of some global symmetries~\cite{Peccei:1977ur, Peccei:1977hh}.
+ALPs enjoy a wide range of phenomenological applications\footnote{The earliest examples include the QCD axion from breaking of a global Peccei-Quinn symmetry, which could solve the strong CP problem and is also a cold dark matter candidate~\cite{Peccei:1977ur, Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj, Kim:1979if, Shifman:1979if, Zhitnitsky:1980tq, Dine:1981rt, Preskill:1982cy, Dine:1982ah, Abbott:1982af}.} and serve as one of the most motivated new physics scenarios.
 While most of the studies focus on very light ALPs, there has been growing interests to search for a heavy ALP with a mass $m_a$ around or above the weak scale at collider-type experiments.
 A heavy ALP could acquire its mass from a strongly-interacting hidden sector with a confining scale above the weak scale.\footnote{Ref.~\cite{Gaillard:2018xgk} proposes to use an enlarged but unified color sector to bring the QCD axion mass up to the TeV scale.} Experimentally, the Large Hadron Collider (LHC) could probe $m_a$ up to the scale of $\sim (2-3)$ TeV, around and above which the parameter space is still widely open.
 In this article, we will focus on searches of heavy ALPs with $m_a$ of TeV scale, which couple to SM electroweak (EW) gauge bosons, at a possible future muon collider.